hanfak/topics-to-learn/secruity.md

   - ssl
   - certificates and keys
 - software(???)
+- key pass app to store passwords
+- create random passwords on the fly

 ## Secrets

 - Encryption
+  - base64 encoding
 - Decryption
 - asc
 - What to encrypt